sstok/contributing/style/symfony/README.md

 --------

 * Use bcrypt for password encoding.
-* Use constant timing comparison for tokens.
+* Use constant timing comparison for (security) tokens.
 * For fine-grained restrictions, define a custom security voter.
-* Unless there is two legitimately different authentication systems and users (e.g. form login for the main site and a token system for API only), use only one firewall entry with the anonymous key enabled.
+* Unless there are two legitimately different authentication and user systems (e.g. a form login for the main site and a token system for a REST API), use only one firewall entry with the anonymous key enabled.
-* For protecting broad URL patterns, use access_control;
+* For protecting broad URL patterns, use access_control.
+* Always perform the authentication using SSL (when available).

 Services
 --------